hal3/cl1f19umd/README.md

 You will also complete one, large, course project, in teams of 4-5 students (exceptions are possible).
 The goal of this project is to enable you to work on a more significant, potentially impactful, project dealing with natural language.
 See the [course project description](#course-project) for more information.

-The components of grading are:

-- Homework assignments (7% each, 35% total)
-- Course project (35% total)
-- Early exam (10%) and late exam (15%)
-- In-class/piazza participation (5%)

 **Participation:** You are to participate actively in class or in the online discussions.
 If you participate online, every question you answer well will get you 1% credit (marked by "instructor approved answer"); every question you ask will get you 0.5% credit (marked as "good question" by the instructor or a TA).
 Asking/answering questions in class counts the same.

 **Late-ness:** In general, nothing may be handed in late without prior approval.
-However, every student may use one "stuff happens" card for one deadline (homework or course project), for which you can get 48 extra hours at no penalty.
+However, every student may use one "stuff happens" card for one homework deadline, and every team may use one "stuff happens" card for one project deadline.
+These cards give you an additional 48 extra hours at no penalty in grade.

 **Score adjustments:** Everyone makes mistakes, including us on grading.
 If you handed something in and do not get a score for an assignment, or if you believe there is an error in grading (either a homework or exam or project), you may raise this issue with us within *one week* of when we hand back grades.